Used Lexus CT 200h buying guide

 The CT 200h was a popular company-car choice, so there are plenty to choose from if you're buying secondhand.
 And depending on when it was first registered, you'll be paying little to no road tax (VED) as a private owner.
 Fuel economy is strong, too: 50mpg is easily achievable, although Lexus' near-70mpg claimed figure is trickier to achieve.

-Not that buyers seem to mind – the CT is a perennial high-achiever in our sister title Auto Express' Driver Power customer satisfaction survey.
+Not that buyers seem to mind – the CT is a perennial high-achiever in the Driver Power customer satisfaction survey.
 Owners find the car itself reliable, and Lexus dealers are highly praised for their customer service.
 It’s certainly an easy car to own and can make a great used buy.

-The Lexus CT 200h appeared in UK showrooms in February 2011, and although it remains fundamentally the same car today, it underwent revisions in 2014 and again in 2017.
+The Lexus CT 200h appeared in UK showrooms in February 2011 and although it remained fundamentally the same car throughout its production run, it underwent revisions in 2014 and again in 2017.
 All models have a 1.8-litre petrol engine backed up by an electric motor to produce 134bhp.
 Power is sent to the front wheels through a CVT automatic gearbox.

 The early CT offered tax-friendly CO2 emissions of just 94g/km and was available in SE-I, SE-L and SE-L Premier trims.
 These were joined by the sportier F-Sport trim, with even firmer suspension, in early 2012.
 This was followed a year later by a high-spec Advance trim and an entry-level S model.
 Although rather at odds with Lexus’ upmarket position, the rather spartan S registered CO2 emissions of just 87g/km.
 With the introduction of these new trims, the rest of the range was renamed SE, Luxury and Premier.